LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **46.7%** of players

-_Kill or incapacitate 300 enemies using ranged weapons._
+Objective: _Kill or incapacitate 300 enemies using ranged weapons._

 ---